Bell wins, Chastain rides the wall to earn title race spots

+Ross Chastain's aggressive style hasn’t made a lot of friends in NASCAR’s top series.
+Now, he'll be contending for a championship because of that approach.

+Chastain pinned his Chevrolet against the outside wall of the 0.526-mile Martinsville Speedway and was sailing at some 70 mph faster than the rest of the field, careening from 10th place to fifth on the final lap to give Trackhouse Racing its first championship appearance.

-Christopher Bell won his way into NASCAR's championship race, while Ross Chastain used a move more suited for a video game to also advance in Sunday's thrilling regular-season finale at Martinsville Speedway.
+Christopher Bell won his way into NASCAR's championship race while Chastain used a move more suited for a video game to also advance in Sunday's thrilling regular-season finale.

 Bell had to win to advance to the final four next week at Phoenix Raceway and he pulled it off to give Joe Gibbs Racing and Toyota one spot in the finale.
 Bell also won on the Charlotte Motor Speedway road course in the final race of the second round of the playoffs, so has now twice advanced with victories.